ruboto/ruboto/README.md

 * Install [jruby](http://jruby.org/) if you don't already have it.
 JRuby has a [very easy install process](http://jruby.org/#2), or you can use [rvm](http://rvm.beginrescueend.com/)
 * Install [the Android SDK](http://developer.android.com/sdk/index.html)
 * Add the sdk's `tools/` directory to your `$PATH`
+* Generate an [Emulator](http://developer.android.com/guide/developing/tools/emulator.html) image unless you want to develop using your phone.

 General Information
 ------------------